-As we already discussed on the topic of “What is CRM” in the previous article briefly.
-Now I drive you a little bit in-depth about the “TYPES OF CRM” for which better understanding of how the CRM plays a vital role in the future business process.
+It’s a great privilege to catch you again on the familiar subject of Customer Relationship Management.
+As of now, we previously discussed the topic of “What is CRM?” briefly.
+Now I drive you a little bit in-depth about the “TYPES OF CRM” for a better understanding of how the CRM plays a vital role in the future business process.

-Well, today we discussed on the topic “How many types of CRM” and what type of CRM applicable to different business workflow structured organizations.
+Well, today we are going to discuss on the topic “How many types of CRM” and what type of CRM applicable to different business workflow structured organizations.
 Let us see…

 Types Of CRM:

-There are 3 kinds of Customer Relationship Management (CRM) based on the scope of the business workflow.
+There are 3 kinds of Customer Relationship Management (CRM) based on the business workflow.
 They are:

 1. Operational CRM:

-Operational CRM is mainly focused on automation, improvement, and enhancement of business processes which are based on customer support.
-The main importance of a CRM system lies on how the selling, marketing, and service-oriented processes are automated, and for which operational CRM systems are embedded with following major automation applications.
+Operational CRM is mainly integrated with improvement, automation and achievement of business processes which are based on customer support.
+The main crucial part of a CRM system lies between the automation of selling, marketing and service-oriented business workflow for which operational CRM systems are incorporated following major automation applications.

 A. Marketing Automation:

-Marketing automation is basically focused on automating marketing processes.
+Marketing automation is basically focused on automating market for which the technology exists to do repetitive tasks like emails, social media and website actions.
 In marketing, campaign management involves marketers to use customer-specific information, evaluate and develop communications.

 B. Sales-Force Automation:

-A CRM system is not only used to deal with the existing customers but is also useful in acquiring new customers.
-The process first starts with identifying a customer and maintaining all the corresponding details into the CRM system.
+A CRM system is not only deal with the existing customers but also focused on acquiring new customers.
+This process starts with identifying a customer, communicate via media and maintain the corresponding details of the customer into the CRM system.

 C. Service Automation:

 Service automation deals with managing the organization’s service.
-The actual interactions with customers such as contact, direct sales, direct mail, call centers, data aggregation systems, web sites, and blogs, etc. Each interaction with a customer can be collected to the client database generally known as ‘customer’s history’ and the information can later be used wherever necessary.
+The actual interactions with customers such as contact, direct sales, direct mail, call centers, data aggregation systems, web sites, and blogs, etc. Each interaction with a customer can be collected to the client database which is known as ‘customers history’ and the information can be used later wherever necessary.
 On the basis of the information, if required, the customer can easily be contacted at the right time at the right place.